-- Don't worry if you don't see any content in the course right away, I will make it available to you as we progress through the semester. - An email invitation will be sent to you by email and will be posted on Canvas.
-When setting up your account, you MUST use your Penn ID(@upenn.edu) email address.
-Using an other email address will result in you receiving NO credit for the Top Hat homework. - If you select the one-semester subscription option, you will be charged a total of \$71 (before tax) by Top Hat.
+- Don't worry if you don't see any content in the course right away, I will make it available to you as we progress through the semester. - Instructions on how to register to Top Hat are in the first Canvas announcement. - If you select the one-semester subscription option, you will be charged a total of \$78.25 (before tax) by Top Hat.
 You can also buy access cards from the Penn bookstore, but subject to a price mark-up.
-If you run into any problems signing for Top Hat or gaining access to the course, please email support@tophat.com. - This course is participating in the Penn First Plus Course Materials Initiative.
-If you believe that you would benefit from stretching your financial aid award through receipt of a free electronic access code for this course's primary text or lab platform, please complete the following form: Penn First Plus (P1P) Fall 2022 Course Materials Initiative.
-Do not submit your request via email.
-This link also contains information on how to connect with additional resources through Penn Libraries.
-Students are encouraged to register for the free trial while waiting for an access code, as orders for some texts might be delayed. - If you have other financial difficulties affording the textbook, or other financial hardships, please see me by the second week of class to discuss as alternatives may be available.
+If you run into any problems signing for Top Hat or gaining access to the course, please email support@tophat.com. - If you have other financial difficulties affording the textbook, or other financial hardships, please send me an email.